gunjandatta/sprest-bs-starter/README.md

 ## Assets

-This folder contains templates or associated files required with installation, configuration or the solution.
+The ```assests``` folder contains templates or associated files required with installation, configuration or the solution.

 ### index.html

-This file will contain the html template for the solution and JavaScript reference.
-This will be referenced by a content editor webpart.
-The main element id must match the ```AppElementId``` property in the ```src/strings.ts``` file.
+This file will contain the main element to render the solution to, and references the solution's JavaScript file.
+A helper method will be used to add a content editor webpart to a specified page.
+In order for this to work, the main element id must match the ```AppElementId``` property in the ```src/strings.ts``` file.

 ### SharePoint Storage